germasch/gene-cuda/overview/index.rst

-to have a large amount of parallelism available for offloading onto the GPU, it is helpful to have large blocks, so in my work I have been using ``nblocks = 1``, which for the test I've been using gives me a per-MPI process index space of 120 x 24 x 32 x 8 x 2 complex quanities, which is giving me pretty good results in terms of GPU performance already, but production runs are going to have yet larger problem sizes.
+to have a large amount of parallelism available for offloading onto the GPU, it is helpful to have large blocks, so in my work I have been using ``nblocks = 1``, which for the test I've been using gives me a per-MPI process index space of 120 x 24 x 4 x 32 x 8 x 2 complex quanities, which is giving me pretty good results in terms of GPU performance already, but production runs are going to have yet larger problem sizes.